gabriellareggiano/MEDIC/README.md

 ./path/to/MEDIC/detect_errors.py --help
 ```

-Make sure your pdb is docked into the map before running
+The minimal command is shown below.
+Make sure your pdb is docked into the map before running.
 ```
 ./path/to/MEDIC/detect_errors.py –pdb {path/to/pdb} –map {path/to/map} –reso {global resolution} –j {number_processes}
 ```